danielealbano/cachegrand/docs/architecture/hashtable.md

 ## Future optimizations

 A few optimizations are already planned out and under development:
-- the higher-level components can take advantage of knowing that the hashtable spinlock is being locked for too lock and it's worth to yield the fiber and respond to other requests, this is also what the kernel does with the mutexes and futexes but doing it in user-space and in a controlled environment avoid switching to the kernel space as well as stalling all the requests being handled by the thread;
+- the higher-level components can take advantage of knowing that the hashtable spinlock is being held locked for too long and it's worth to yield the fiber and respond to other requests, this is also what the kernel does with the mutexes and futexes but doing it in user-space and in a controlled environment avoid switching to the kernel space as well as stalling all the requests being handled by the thread;
 - currently the hashtable performs the UPSERT and the Read-Modify-Write operations in a way which requires a lot of memory fences, these can be optimized inverting the sequence of certain operations which would allow to reduce the amount of fences required to store or load the data;